Neurosurgery Alumni Newsletter

-Great progress has been made since the system formalized the agreement between Michigan State University (MSU) and Henry Ford Hospital.
-Dr. Kalkanis, CEO of the Henry Ford Medical Group and Chief Academic Officer of Henry Ford Health System, and others are guiding the system forward to a National Cancer Center designation, a medical school, and a research building on the West Grand Blvd campus within the next five years.
+Great progress has been made since the system formalized the agreement between Michigan State University (MSU) and Henry Ford Health.
+Dr. Kalkanis, CEO of the Henry Ford Medical Group and Chief Academic Officer of Henry Ford Health, and others are leading the way forward to a National Cancer Center designation, a medical school, and a research building on the West Grand Blvd campus within the next five years.

 The Brigitte Harris Cancer Pavilion which opened its doors on January 20, 2021, is making a statewide impression in offering a robust, comprehensive cancer service line and an integrated disease-specific model of care that focuses on building interdisciplinary teams of experts around the patient, with fully integrated cancer services and seamless connectivity to the quaternary hub in Detroit for complex services.

 Our residents continue to be our pride and joy.
 We have an excellent group who have stepped up in many ways throughout the last two years supporting all system needs, consistently promoting world class patient care while remaining superbly academically productive.

 Overall, the department has performed at the highest level over the last year despite the continuing challenges and the future of Henry Ford Health and the Department of Neurosurgery is bright.

 Interim Department Chair